All posts

 End-to-end tests

-Test your resource across both hosts with Playwright.
+Test your resource across both hosts with Playwright and the inspector fixture.
 Create tests/e2e/contact.spec.ts:

 });